Feeling Minnesota: Plot

-Upon returning home, the brothers receive a phone call from the motel manager (Michael Rispoli), who, based on seeing Sam carrying Freddie's body into the motel room and Jjaks carrying the body out of the room, wants $50,000 to keep quiet.
+Upon returning home, the brothers receive a phone call from the motel manager, who, based on seeing Sam carrying Freddie's body into the motel room and Jjaks carrying the body out of the room, wants $50,000 to keep quiet.
 Jjaks now realizes that Sam was setting him up for Freddie's murder.
 After another fight, they decide that Jjaks will go to the motel to talk to the manager while Sam will see Red, hoping for a loan.

 At this point, Red has learned that Sam has been stealing money from him for the past year.
 Sam ends up shooting and killing Red after a brief skirmish and collects the $50,000 from a safe.
 Jjaks meets with the motel manager but sees Freddie's necklace on the floor of the manager's apartment.
 Confused and angry, Jjaks throws the manager outside and threatens to kill him.
 Suddenly out of nowhere, an alive Freddie walks towards them, calling for Jjaks, who faints.
 When he revives, she shows Jjaks her bullet wound and tells him that Sam is a bad shot and that someone picked her up from the side of the road where he had left her body.

 The next morning, Sam calls Jjaks and tells him he got the money.
 However, after seeing Freddie alive from a nearby diner, he confronts Jjaks and Freddie in the manager's apartment.
 Sam ends up getting shot when the couple try to defend themselves.
 Costikyan enters the hotel room and suffocates Sam by holding his hand against his mouth.
 It turns out that Freddie had called Costikyan after being rescued and used him to help her get the $50,000.
 A betrayed and wounded Jjaks is left helpless.